RobinWeitzel/nn-project/_posts/2020-04-23-gathering-data.md

 If I need more data, I can just download the games from another year.

 ### Games with explanations
-Finding games where each move is explained is much more tricky.
+Finding games where each move is explained is much more trickier.
-There are numerous great Youtube channels in which games are analyzed move for move (I can especially recommend [this](https://www.youtube.com/user/ChessNetwork) one).
+There are numerous great YouTube channels in which games are analyzed move for move (I can especially recommend [this](https://www.youtube.com/user/ChessNetwork) one).
 Unfortunately, it is very difficult to extract these explanations from a video.
 Thus, I stated searching for game explanations in written form.

 In theory, the pgn-format allows comments between each move.
 Looking at different chess forums I was able to find some games but quickly grew worried that I would have to spend a lot of time piecing together a data set from hundreds of forum posts.
-Fortunately, a kind soul already did this and provided the all the links in one [place](http://www.angelfire.com/games3/smartbridge/).
+Fortunately, a kind soul already did this and provided all the links in one [place](http://www.angelfire.com/games3/smartbridge/).
 All in all this resulted in over 4000 annotated games.

 Looking at the games in more detail quite a few of them are not formatted correctly.
-After filtering these out we are left with 3683 games.
+After filtering those out we are left with 3683 games.
 Opening up one of these games we see something like this:

 ~~~